Brake Repair & Brake Pad Replacement

 Grinding noises coming from your brakes is an indication of worn pads.
 If you hear your brakes making such noises, it is imperative that you have them checked.
-However, it must be noted that car owners shouldn’t wait until they hear grinding noises before bringing their vehicles to a mechanic.
+However, it must be noted that car owners shouldn’t wait until they hear grinding noises before bringing their vehicles to a local brake shop.
 Brake checks should be done every six months or as often as your car’s maintenance schedule allows.

 If the vehicle is grabbing to one side, there is a big possibility that your brakes are no longer working the right way.
 One reason can be maladjustment but it can also be due to any of the following: fluid leak, frozen brake or emergency brake cables, oil or grease on the brake pads or shoes.

 Your vehicle’s braking system includes a variety of components.
 Most vehicles today are equipped with disc brakes.
 The components of a disc braking system include:

 - Hardware (brake pad slides, caliper pins, caliper brackets)

 - Master cylinder (contains the piston assembly and brake fluid)